bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Cloudy
+- Clear
-- 66% humidity
+- 72% humidity
 - 4 mph wind
-- 100% cloud cover
+- 2% cloud cover
 - 33 AQI 🟩
 - 0.13 inches of rain in the past 24 hours